Skip to content

 Species Name: Piper methysticum

-Also Known As: Awa; Ava; Piper methysticum; Yagona
+Also Known As: Awa, Ava, Piper methysticum, Yagona

 The Kava plant is a tall shrub found growing on many islands in the Pacific Ocean.
 The branches of this shrub are thick with large, green, heart-shaped leaves.
 There are long, thin flowers at the junction of the branch and stem.

-A centuries old Pacific Island ceremonial drink is made from the roots of the Kava plant.
+A centuries old Pacific Island ceremonial drink is made from the roots of the kava plant.
 It has a similar effect to alcohol.
-Ground into a pulp, the roots are then mixed with cold water to form a thick, pasty substance.
-The drink is offered to visiting dignitaries and guests.

 Home Remedies Using Kava Kava Extract: